LinxzSec/LinxzSec.github.io/moderation-guide.md

 ## Commands

+Our prefix for Gaius is `?` so all commands must begin with that else the bot will not interpret the text as a command.

 Command | Response | Required Role
 ------------ | ------------- | -------------
 `purge` | Removes message from server | Support >